 Magrini began by gathering as much reference as possible, all with different angles and lighting setups.
 "Likeness is like a puzzle," he adds, "so you need reference to fill in the gaps."
 Magrini sculpted the likeness in ZBrush, before adding skin details by hand, using brushes he created.
 "Then I Polypaint the Albedo, Specular and Bump maps," he continues.

-Magrini challenged himself to achieve photorealism from the very first render, without any post- processing.
+Magrini challenged himself to achieve photorealism from the very first render of this 3D art, without any post- processing.
 "I also like to do a stress test in different lighting setups," he adds, "to see if things hold up."

 Character artist Sina Pahlevani worked on this image every day after work, completing it in around ten days.
 Rather than undertaking extensive planning, Pahlevani likes to develop his artwork throughout the process.
 "Most of the time I don't have a clear image in my mind, I just define the main story of my artwork.
 I might change things a lot during the process."